 Businesses may be able to schedule the first and last appointments closer to a workers home to avoid large chunks of time being classed as working time.

 Some employers may just risk their staff working more than 48 hours per week (without a valid opt-out) as the ‘risk’ of staff bringing claims as their employer is in breach of the WTR may be small.

-This ruling does not mean staff will get paid more for their overall time, this ruling is about health and safety only.
-Trade Unions are now demanding that workers get paid for this travelling time and it is obvious workers will demand more pay, but employers may not need to agree to this.
+This ruling does not mean staff will get paid more for their overall time – it’s all about health and safety.
+Trade Unions are now demanding that workers get paid for this travelling time and it’s obvious workers will demand more pay, but employers may not need to agree to this.